 Blaise swallowed hard and gave a rare, insecure look.
 He normally exuded an aristocratic confidence that matched Draco’s, but this subject was something deep that made his heart hurt and it showed.

-“There is something else concerning her.”
-He said, trying hard to hold back his emotion.
+“There is something else concerning her,” he admitted, trying hard to hold back his emotion.

 “What could that possibly be?”